Paulescu/talking-machines/README.md

 - [x] Save checkpoints to gdrive, not to the instance.
 - [x] Load model from checkpoint.

+Tricks & learnings:
+- [ ] Triple check the vocabulary you generated from the corpus.
 - [ ] Switch on gradient clipping.
+- [ ] Reduce LR on plateau (see [Reduce learning rate on plateau](https://github.com/marumalo/pytorch-seq2seq/blob/master/train.py))

 - [ ] Get a decent model.
     * [ ] + attention and context vector
     * [ ] + feed context vector at next step